.

 1. Text Link

-Editor’s Note: This article was first published on March 25, 2022.
+Editor's Note: This blog was first published on March 25, 2022.
+It has been updated since.

-Whether people are becoming more proactive about their healthcare or simply seeking convenience, it’s not entirely clear.
-But the fact remains that the COVID-19 pandemic ushered in a new era for telehealth testing and other remote-enabled healthcare technologies.
+Whether people are becoming more proactive about their healthcare or simply seeking convenience remains unclear.
+But the fact remains that the COVID-19 pandemic ushered in a new era for telehealth testing and remote-enabled healthcare technologies such as direct-to-consumer lab testing.

 A McKinsey & Company article supports this, stating that use of telehealth testing services rose dramatically during the pandemic and has since stabilized at levels nearly 40 percent higher than pre-COVID levels.